mearsd1/py-netflix-analysis/README.md

    -The program uses matplotlib to visualize data.

 ## Special Instructions

-- Using your own Netflix Data:
+Using your own Netflix Data:

 To access your Netflix account data you can issue a request using the following link: https://www.netflix.com/account/getmyinfo

 Request can take up to 30 days to be processed.
 Once you have received your Netflix data, you can access your viewing_activity.csv, which will be read by the program, inside the content_interaction directory.
+You will need to update the line 7 of the profile_watch_time.py file to the title of your CSV file. 'df = pd.read_csv('name_of_your_file.csv')'